 MEND serves the poorest families & individuals in the San Fernando Valley; meeting their most immediate basic needs and helping them build resources and skills to address and overcome long-term poverty.

 MEND’s Foodbank has long been a point of entry for a majority of clients.
 Clients utilizing the food bank include families struggling to make ends meet, and people who are homeless who—because of few options—sometimes rely on foraging from dumpsters to survive.

 POUND OF FOOD

-Our Homeless Care Services supported 1,931 unduplicated homeless men and women in 2019, serving them a hot meal and providing them with the nutrition they needed during a pandemic - good food to go, fresh change of clothing, hygiene items and referrals to our partners in housing and mental health.
+Our Homeless Care Services supported thousands of homeless men and women in 2020, providing them with the nutrition they needed during a pandemic - good food to go, fresh change of clothing, hygiene items, pet food and referrals to our partners in housing and mental health.